rshekhtm/GitHubTest/README.md

 This text is being added directly to master

-This line is added with a branch and pr
+This line is added with a branch and PR

 #hmm